tonai/Lightning-talks/JavaScript/02_jQuery/01_jQuery-survival-guide.md

 console.log($el); // Returns HTML Element
 ```

-The `jQuery.addBack([Selector])` method adds the previous set of elements on the stack to the current set, optionally filtered by a selector.
+The `.addBack([Selector])` method adds the previous set of elements on the stack to the current set, optionally filtered by a selector.

 ```JavaScript
 var $el;